 Content-based filtering assumes that each user operates independently.
-It exploits only information derived from documents or item features (eg. terms or attributes) [15, 14, 11].
+It exploits information derived only from documents or item features, e.g. terms or attributes.
 In particular, it exploits a set of attributes which describes the items and recommend other items similar to those that exist in the user's profile.
 In this way, the cold start problems for new items and new users are alleviated, provided that users prefer items that are similar in content to those they have already chosen.
 However, the pitfall of CB is that there is no diversity in the recommendations.
-That is, the user gets recommended items are similar to those in her item profile.
+That is, the user gets recommendations that are very familiar to her, since these recommended items are similar to those in her item profile.

-There have been several hybrid attempts to combine CB with CF. The Fab System [1], combines CB and CF in its recommendations, by measuring similarity between users after first computing a profile for each user.
-Fab initially categorizes documents by a CB filter and then recommends them to the test user based on his relevance feedback.
-In contrast, the CinemaScreen System [17] runs CB on the results of CF. In particular, CinemaScreen system computes predicted rating values for movies based on CF and then applies CB to generate the recommendation list.
-Our approach can be categorized as a hybrid method, since it combines both content-based characteristics and collaborative filtering.
+There have been several hybrid attempts to combine CB with CF. The Fab System, combines CB and CF in its recommendations, by measuring similarity between users after first computing a profile for each user.
+Fab initially categorizes documents by a CB filter and then recommends them to the user based on her relevance feedback.
+In contrast, the CinemaScreen System runs CB on the results of CF. In particular, CinemaScreen system computes predicted rating values for movies based on CF and then applies CB to generate the recommendation list.
+Our approach can be categorized as a hybrid method, since it combines both contentbased characteristics and collaborative filtering.
 In contrast to the aforementioned hybrid methods, we also incorporate in our model the time dimension.